 The driveway side door leads downstairs to a separate private entrance, with an adjacent storage and laundry area.
-Your French double doors lead into a hallway that will take you into a savvy well equipped kitchen with a fridge, stove & oven, microwave, toaster, pots & pans,coffee maker (email hidden), dishes, utensils, etc...Even though Portland is known for their flair for food this kitchen can be used to serve up meals at the eat-in bar or at the dining table.
+Your French double doors lead into a hallway that will take you into a savvy well equipped kitchen with a fridge, stove & oven, microwave, toaster, pots & pans,coffee maker and a french press, dishes, utensils, etc...Even though Portland is known for their flair for food this kitchen can be used to serve up meals at the eat-in bar or at the dining table.
 The living room sofa/futon can host a night of movie watching, including Netflix (via WI-FI) or cable.
 The bedroom is furnished with a queen size bed that has a foam covering along with down pillows, comforters and blankets.There is a large dresser, a closet and nightstands.
 Adjacent to that is a curtained off bathroom with an extra large wash basin, use the European shower head with a hand held option or...just relax with candles in the claw foot tub.
 All of the windows have a pull-down shaded screen and overlook the backyard and its green laurels.
 If weather permits enjoy a sunny BBQ in back (we might challenge you to a game of bocci).
 There is plenty of parking available on the street or driveway in this quiet neighborhood.

 Jeanne is a very accommodating and kind host!
 The space is lovely, very bright for a basement.
 The kitchen is functional for simple meals or quick breakfasts.
 As others have mentioned it is very loud, you can hear everything going on upstairs (conversations, footsteps, barking dog); and there is a steep staircase going down to the unit, so if your mobility is limited this isn't the space for you.